tomcritchlow/tomcritchlow.github.io/_posts/2015-05-15-glitch-studies.md

 The final product is a series of images at once stark, abstract, colorful and broken.
 These images represent a visual manifestation of the invisible web of tracking cookies designed to erode our privacy.

+*Please note - because of the image handling capabilities of various browsers I recommend using the Chrome browser to view this page, other browsers may distort the images in interesting ways but I have curated these works to be best displayed in Chrome.
+Thank you.*

 ## What am I looking at?

 Each image is